Sheet cake: Flavors

 They may be made in any flavor, with chocolate and vanilla being the two most common.
 Commonly made in the home with boxed cake mixes, they can come in a variety of additional flavors or with batter mix-ins, such as sprinkles and chocolate chips.
 Sheet cakes are made from a single continuous piece of cake, or, for very large cakes, several sheets of cake placed side by side so that it looks like a single continuous piece of cake.
 Nuts, chocolate chips, coconut flakes, or other toppings can be sprinkled over the top.

 A layer cake may be made from a sheet cake that has been split, filled with jam or icing, and frosted.

 Size

 Cake sizes are named after the size of pan that the cake is baked in.
-Sheet cakes, in general, are usually 2 to 3 in deep, though a some recipes call for a thin sheet cake of 1 inch (2.5 cm) depth.
+Sheet cakes, in general, are usually 2 to 3 in deep, though some recipes call for a thin sheet cake of 1 inch (2.5 cm) depth.

 In American sizing, the full-size sheet pan is 26 × 18 in, which is too large for most home ovens.
-A half sheet pan is, half that size, or about 18 × 13 in.
+A half sheet pan is half that size, or about 18 × 13 in.
 Quarter sheets are 9 × 13 in.
 The half sheet is approximately the same size as the largest mass-market sheet cakes found in supermarkets, and the quarter sheet is a common size for rectangular, single-layer cakes (e.g., the size used for a regular-sized box of cake mix, holding six cups (1.5 L) of batter).

 A quarter-sheet usually results in 16 to 24 servings of cake.